 But they left wide open their international travel.

-Look at what it's look at what the result has been.
+Look at what the result has been.

 And I know we've got the vaccine, but still.

-Anyway, uh Pompeo goes on to say scholars are lured into their recruitment programs, paid to do research in or for China, while other easy targets for their anti-American messaging do their own anti-American bias.
+Anyway, Pompeo goes on to say scholars are lured into their recruitment programs, paid to do research in or for China, while other easy targets for their anti-American messaging do their own anti-American bias.

 We see it too seldom, he goes on to say.

-You would expect that, but they're not.
+You would expect that.

 And they often do it out of fear of offending China.

-Now let me tell you something.
+Now, let me tell you something.

 Yeah, Putin is a hostile actor.

-Russia's a hostile regime, no question.
+Russia is a hostile regime, no question.

 I think a bigger threat is China.

-Now we got, you know, a guy, Joe Biden that is completely compromised by this country with his son.
+Now we got, you know, a guy, Joe Biden, that is completely compromised by this country with his son.

 God only knows what they probably have on tape somewhere.